Home prices will drop next year after falling flat in 2023, analysts predict

 "Housing activity has bottomed, but tightening lending standards and a persistent gap between new and outstanding mortgage rates are likely to prevent a meaningful increase in activity this year," wrote the firm's housing research team.

 Many homeowners are locked into their current properties because they have a mortgage rate that's well below the prevailing one and so are reluctant to sell.
-That's made it harder for buyers to find previously-owned homes, pushing home resales to tumble 18% compared to June of last year.
+That's made it harder for buyers to find previously owned homes, pushing home resales to tumble 18% compared with June of last year.

+Read more: What the latest Fed rate hike means for mortgage rates and loans

 The newly built homes market has more life, propped up by buyers discouraged by the resale market.
-While new home sales fell 2.5% to a seasonally adjusted rate of 697,000 units in June from the revised May rate of 715,000, according to the Census Bureau, the sales pace was still 23.8% above the year-ago level.
+While new-home sales fell 2.5% to a seasonally adjusted rate of 697,000 units in June from the revised May rate of 715,000, according to the Census Bureau, the sales pace was still 23.8% above the year-ago level.

-“We forecast existing home sales to finish 2023 14% below 2022 levels, while new home sales scratch out a 2% gain,” wrote the firm's housing research team.
+"We forecast existing-home sales to finish 2023 14% below 2022 levels, while new home sales scratch out a 2% gain,"wrote the firm's housing research team.

 Total housing inventory at the end of June totaled 1.08 million units, according to the NAR, which equates to 3.1 months of supply at the current sales pace.
 An industry rule of thumb is that five to six months of supply is generally considered a balanced resale market.

 The lack of supply has convinced homebuilders to churn out more homes.
-The Morgan Stanley team expects single-unit housing starts end 2023 down 12% versus 2022, an improvement over the 29% decline so far year to date.
+The Morgan Stanley team expects single-unit housing starts to end 2023 down 12% versus 2022, an improvement over the 29% decline so far year to date.

 —